Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/File System/Display Free and Use space of SD card.rst

 Insert a MicroSD card into the SD card slot of the AMB82 MINI board.

-Open the example, "Files" -> "Examples" -> "AmebaFileSystem" -> "GetFreeAndUseSpace".
+Open the example, :guilabel:`Files -> Examples -> AmebaFileSystem -> GetFreeAndUseSpace`

 |image01|